Aleksej Golijanin

-Aleksej Golijanin (Алексеј Голијанин; born 2 April 2003) is a Bosnian professional footballer who plays as a centre-forward for Russian First League club Sokol Saratov.
+Aleksej Golijanin (Алексеј Голијанин; born 2 April 2003) is a Bosnian professional footballer who plays as a centre-forward.

 Early career

 Golijanin was a member of the younger selections of Belgrade's Red Star Belgrade and Čukarički.
 At the beginning of 2021, he moved to Grafičar Beograd from Belgrade, and before the end of the same year, he signed a professional contract with the club.

 RFS

 During the winter half of the 2022–23 Serbian First League season, he make transfer from Grafičar Beograd to Latvian club RFS.

 Novi Pazar

 On 5 August 2023, Golijanin was loaned for six months from RFS to Novi Pazar.

 Daugavpils

-After the not successful season loan in Novi Pazar, Golijanin was back to RFS and he don't take so long for to stay because he was sent on another loan, but this time he doesn't change the country because he was sent to Daugavpils.
+After the loan in Novi Pazar, Golijanin was back to RFS.
+He did not stay long before he was loaned to Daugavpils.

 Radnički 1923

-After the good football season at Daugavpils, Golijanin was back to RFS, and on 30 August 2024 he move to another loan, where he borrow the colors of Radnički 1923, where he come on one year loan with an option from the Serbian club to buy it back him after he finish his loan at the end of the season.
+After the football season at Daugavpils, Golijanin was back to RFS.
+On 30 August 2024, he was loaned to Radnički 1923, with an option from the Serbian club to buy it back him after he finished his loan at the end of the season.

 On 14 September 2024, in a away match against Mladost Lučani in Lučani, he made his official debut in the Serbian SuperLiga where his new club lost by the result of 2:1.

 On 18 November 2024, in a match against TSC he scored his first goal for Radnički 1923 on a away win in Bačka Topola by the result of 0:2.